-Overall revenue decreased by 26% 22% in the second third quarter of 2023 when compared to the second third quarter of 2022, primarily due to a significant decrease in revenues from all product categories, especially microphones, audio conferencing category.
-The revenue decline was primarily partially due to our continued inability to source adequate inventory to meet the demand for professional audio products and BMA due to the ongoing transition of manufacturing of our products from China to Singapore by our electronics manufacturing services provider and due to the.
-The revenue decline in was also caused by significantly reduced demand for video products.our products in many regions including USA, Europe, the Middle East and China when compared to 2022-Q3 revenues.
-We expect the challenges with the manufacturing transition from China to Singapore to ease resolve in the second half fourth quarter of 2023 as we have seen improvement in product deliveries in the second quarter and third quarters of 2023 when compared to the first quarter of 2023.
-Our revenue performance in 2023-Q2 2023-Q3 also was also partially to a small extent impacted negatively due to increased costs associated with the electronic raw material supply shortages materials that have affected the global manufacturing of high tech products.
-We expect these supply shortages and associated increased costs in various degrees to continue through at least the end of 2023, 2023 and 2024.
+Overall revenue decreased by 22% 13% in the third first quarter of 2023 2024 when compared to the third first quarter of 2022, 2023, primarily due to a significant decrease in revenues from the audio conferencing category.
+The revenue decline was partially due to our continued inability to source adequate inventory to meet the demand for professional audio products and BMA due to the ongoing transition of manufacturing of our products from China to Singapore by our electronics manufacturing services provider.
+The revenue decline was also caused by significantly reduced demand for our products in many regions including USA, Europe the Middle East and China when compared to 2022-Q3 2023-Q1 revenues.
+We expect believe this revenue decline was primarily due to the challenges with the manufacturing transition from China cumulative impact of past production shortages.
+We believe that lack of product availability has caused some of our channel partners to Singapore to resolve in the fourth quarter of 2023 as purchase and install competing brands.
+Historically, we have seen improvement in a lag of several months between the time that our professional conferencing products are specified for installation and the date when those products are installed.
+Since our product deliveries in the second availability was constrained through a significant part of Q4 2023, we believe our revenue could be impacted negatively by these market dynamics through much of Q2 2024.
+We have also faced sales headwinds from our products' lack of Microsoft Teams certification, despite their longtime functional compatibility with this platform.
+Our work through early 2024 has focused on mitigating these impacts through maintaining consistent dialogues, product demonstrations, and third quarters of 2023 when compared to the first quarter of 2023, feedback cycles with end users and channel partners, along with improving our visibility at key industry events.
+We believe our revenue performance in 2023-Q3 2024-Q1 also was to a small extent impacted negatively due to increased costs associated with the electronic raw materials that have affected the global manufacturing of high tech products.
+We expect these increased costs in various degrees to continue through 2023 2024 and 2024, 2025.

-Our gross profit margin decreased to 33.7% 33.1% during the second third quarter of 2023 from 38.1% 41.0% during the second third quarter of 2022.
-Our gross profit margin decreased to 32.7% 32.8% during the first six nine months of 2023 compared to 37.7% 38.7% during the first six nine months of 2022.
-Gross Profit margin decreased year over year mainly due to increase in administration and overhead costs as a percentage of revenue and increase change in inventory obsolescence costs. the revenue mix of the products.
+Our gross profit margin increased/decreased to 33.1% 31.8% during the third first quarter of 2023 2024 from 41.0% during the third quarter of 2022.
+Our gross profit margin decreased to 32.8% 31.5% during the first nine months quarter of 2023 compared to 38.7% during the first nine months of 2022.
+Gross Profit margin decreased year over year 2023.
+The marginal increase in gross profit is mainly due to increase savings in administration freight cost wherein air shipments were reduced and overhead costs as a percentage of revenue and change in the revenue mix of the products, replaced by ocean shipments wherever feasible.